chtan/ball-and-blocker-tutorial/README.md

 ## Step 3

-Select Color 1 (white).
+With the Paint Tool, select Color 1 (white).
+Then use the paint tool to draw 2 lines across the bottom of the drawing area.

 <img src="https://github.com/chtan/ball-and-blocker-tutorial/raw/master/docs/static/paint_tool_1.PNG" style="display:block;margin-left:auto;margin-right:auto;width:75%;">

-Then use the paint tool to draw 2 lines across the bottom of the drawing area.

 This will be the *blocker* controlled by the player.